Feline liver disease at a glance

 In addition to the above treatments, all cats with liver disease will require supportive care.

 - Anti-nausea medications: To control nausea and vomiting.

 - Fluid therapy: To correct dehydration and electrolyte imbalances.

 - Antibiotics: To treat any underlying bacterial infection.

 - Vitamin K: This fat-soluble vitamin is necessary for the formation of certain clotting factors, as the liver fails, clotting factors decrease, which can lead to coagulopathy (blood clotting disorders).
 Administration of Vitamin K may help to restore normal blood clotting.

 - Plasma transfusion: If blood clotting disorders develop.

 Hepatic lipidosis is often caused by a cat’s refusal to eat; obesity also predisposes a cat to this disease.
 When changing your cat’s diet, do so slowly by mixing a small amount of the new food in with the old.
 Gradually increase the new food while decreasing the old food over 5-7 days.
 Closely watch your cat for signs of appetite loss during this time.

 Only administer medications prescribed by a veterinarian and always monitor for side effects.

 Be diligent when it comes to plants and cut flowers in your home.
-Many are highly toxic to cats, some cause liver damage, others cause kidney damage.
-Regardless of the organ(s) affected, pet owners need to be diligent when it comes to plants and flowers.
-Read here for more information on plants which are toxic to cats.
+Many are highly toxic to cats; some cause liver damage; others cause kidney damage.
+Regardless of the organ(s) affected, pet owners, need to be diligent when it comes to plants and flowers.